Tempo: Compiled Dynamic Deep Learning with Symbolic Dependence Graphs: Recurrent Tensors

-The environment is then created, and the observations tensor is defined as a \emph{branching definition} RT: the first timestep is initialized by the environment reset~(line~9) and subsequent timesteps are computed by stepping the environment with the action from the DNN~(line~11).
-The discounted rewards~$g$ of each timestep~$t$ are computed from the rewards tensor indexed by the dynamic range $[\; t:T ]$~(line~14), yielding a tensor with a \emph{symbolic shape} of $(T-t,)$, that is then summed.
+The observations tensor is defined as a \emph{branching} RT: the first timestep is given by the environment reset~(line~8) and subsequent timesteps are computed by stepping the environment with the DNN's action~(line~10).
+The \emph{returns}~$g$ of each timestep~$t$ are computed from the rewards~$r$ indexed by~\mbox{$[t\!:\!T]$}~(line~12), yielding an RT with \emph{dynamic shape}~\mbox{$(T\!-\!t,)$}. \sys{} propagates dynamic shapes transparently.

-After that, the loss is computed and backpropagated~(lines~16--17), and the gradients are used to update the DNN with the Adam optimizer (lines~18--19).
-Note how with RTs there is no need to reexecute the forward pass for learning.
-Expressing conditional computation, such as checkpointing~(line~20), is done through \emph{conditional indexing}, which occurs at runtime when the condition evaluates to true.
-Branching definitions~(\eg lines~9 and 11) are syntactic sugar over conditional indexing.
-Finally, the program is compiled, with the user providing either static or dynamic definitions for the symbolic dimension upper bounds (line~21).
+The loss is then backpropagated~(lines~14--15), and the gradients are used by the Adam optimizer~\cite{kingma2014adam} (line~17), also defined using RTs, to update the DNN.
+Expressing conditional computation, such as checkpointing~(line~18), is done by indexing with boolean expressions, which only execute when the boolean evaluates to true.
+Finally, the program is compiled and run, with the user providing bounds for each temporal dimension (line~19).

-A single line change (lines~14--15), can drastically affect the ideal execution schedule for a program (see \S\ref{sec:eval:alg_scheduling}).
-However, because RTs are declarative, they decouple algorithm from execution strategy, allowing users to focus only on algorithm semantics, while \sys{} handles scheduling.
+Note how, with RTs, there is no need to decouple acting and learning.
+The original forward pass can simply be used within the loss definition.
+Furthermore, there is no need to use replay buffers~\cite{cassirer2021reverb} to store prior timesteps of experience\footnote{A replay buffer is still needed for asynchronous~\cite{mnih2016asynchronous} or offline RL~\cite{levine2020offline}.}, because \sys{} manages the storage of each RT based on the dynamic dependencies.

-\mypar{Automatic domain inference} Annotating the domain of all RTs is unnecessary, because \sys{} infers the domain of most RTs from the domain of sources.
-For example, symbolically indexing an RT with a constant (\eg $5$ or $T$) on a symbolic dimension~$d$ removes $d$ from its domain.
-When two RTs interact, their domains are automatically unioned (similar to shape broadcasting or datatype promotion), as shown in \F\ref{fig:domain_unioning}.
+\mypar{Automatic domain inference} Annotating domains is often unnecessary, as \sys{} infers them.
+For example, temporally indexing an RT with a constant (\eg $5$ or $0\!:\!T$) on dimension~$t$ removes $t$ from the resulting RT's domain.
+Spatially indexing an RT with $t$ adds $t$ to the resulting RT's domain.
+If an RT is not explicitly temporally indexed ($g$ in line~14), it is treated as if indexed by the identity~(\ie~$g[b, i, t]$).

+When two RTs interact, their domains are \emph{unioned}, as shown in \F\ref{fig:domain_unioning}.
 In this example, the left RT varies with timesteps $t$, while the right RT varies with iterations $i$.
-Their interaction produces an RT which varies with both symbolic dimensions (\ie has a domain of $(i,t)$).
+Their interaction produces an RT that varies with both (\ie has a domain of $(i,t)$).
+Domain inference allows, \eg for learning rate schedules, to be easily expressed as RTs (line~16), and be integrated with the optimizer without code changes.